gvwilson/sensibleadventures/bookster/bookster.md

 Razi shrugged.
 "Everything has its first time."
 He reached for the map, but the bosun stopped him.

 "Leave it here," Uyves said.
-"Anything else *does* happen, we'll want to have another look."
+"If anything else happens, we'll want to have another look."

 He raised his voice so that it would carry to the crowd outside.
 "Captain's probably already figured out what's going on.
 My bet is, Jack or one of the condors is already halfway here to tell us what's what.
 'Til we know, there's nothing we can do, so I want you all to just go about your business.
-Clean up what you can, fix anything that's broke…"  He paused a moment.
+Clean up what you can, fix anything that's broken…"  He paused a moment.
 "I'll say the *tehanu* for Fraederiq tomorrow morning.
 Anyone wants to add anything to the pyre, talk to Gaeston before then."

-At that, the crowd began to break up.
-Erileine stared at the map.
-The Brumosos curved across northern Cherne, then strode boldly down its east coast, past Praczedt and Thind to the long peninsula of Barra Bantang.
-The blue line showing the mountain's usual course ran from Mau Ngapcha in the southeast to Gandan Berth in the northwest.
-If Avaunt kept going northeast instead, through the Brumosos, they'd could reach the sea in a month.
+The crowd began to break up.
+Erileine stood a moment longer and studied the map as she studied so many others in recent years.
+The Brumosos curved across northern Cherne, then strode boldly down its east coast through Praczedt to peter out in the long peninsula of Barra Bantang.
+The blue line that showed the mountain's usual course ran from Mau Ngapcha in the southeast to Gandan Berth in the northwest.
+If Avaunt went northeast instead, they would reach the sea in just a few weeks.

 But what if it turned again?
-It could take them…anywhere.
+It could go *anywhere*.
 The enormity of the thought dizzied her.
-The Staircase Kingdom at the East Pole, or Garheim in the north, or even further, to Anuvatik–they could just keep flying forever.
+The Staircase Kingdom at the East Pole, or Garheim in the north, or even further, to Anuvatik–what was to stop them from wandering forever like the fabled Cursed Caravan, caught in its perpetual sandstorm in the depths of the Karaband?

-The thought made her mouth go dry.
-Condors and griffins, cloudherds and the occasional wild-eyed balloonist–they could carry news and a few light luxuries up to the mountain, but not water.
-Once the great cisterns that lay inside the mountain ran dry, they would be at the mercy of the rain and snow.

-She traced a line across the map with his finger east, past Sullair and over the ocean.
+She traced a line across the map with her finger east, past Sullair and over the ocean.
 What if Avaunt went all the way to the Worldrim and just kept going, past where the last stream fell forever into nothing, past the last rogue cloud blown far from its herd, and out